Work Zone Mobility and Safety Program

 barricades in front of work zone with signs stating "road closed" and "do not enter"

-• Full Road Closure for Work Zone Operations - A Cross-Cutting Study (August 2003) - The report provides a summary of how departments of transportation in Oregon, Kentucky, Michigan, Ohio, Washington, and Delaware each used a full closure approach to conduct a road rehabilitation/reconstruction project.
-(FHWA-OP-04-009) (EDL# 13795) (HTML, PDF 827K).
+• Full Road Closure for Work Zone Operations - A Cross-Cutting Study (August 2003) (HTML, PDF 827KB) - Provides a summary of how DOTs in Oregon, Kentucky, Michigan, Ohio, Washington, and Delaware each used a full closure approach to conduct a road rehabilitation/reconstruction project.

-• Full Road Closure for Work Zone Operations: A Case Study.
-Reducing the Impact of Construction During the Rehabilitation of a Major Interstate Highway.
-Interstate 95 in Wilmington, Delaware (FHWA-OP-05-012) (2004) (HTML, PDF 199K)
+• Full Road Closure for Work Zone Operations: A Case Study (HTML, PDF 199KB) - Reducing the Impact of Construction During the Rehabilitation of a Major Interstate Highway.
+Interstate 95 in Wilmington, Delaware.

-• Full Road Closure for Work Zone Operations: A Case Study.
-Accelerating Construction and Reducing Crashes During Rehabilitation of a Major Downtown Route.
-M-10 Lodge Freeway in Detroit, Michigan (FHWA-OP-05-013) (2004) (HTML, PDF 224K)
+• Full Road Closure for Work Zone Operations: A Case Study (HTML, PDF 224KB) - Accelerating Construction and Reducing Crashes During Rehabilitation of a Major Downtown Route.
+M-10 Lodge Freeway in Detroit, Michigan.

-• Full Road Closure for Work Zone Operations: A Case Study.
-Using Weekend Closures to Expedite Road Rehabilitation and Minimize the Impacts on Motorists and Road Builders.
-I-84 Banfield Freeway in Portland, Oregon (FHWA-OP-05-014) (2004) (HTML, PDF 203K)
+• Full Road Closure for Work Zone Operations: A Case Study (HTML, PDF 203KB) - Using Weekend Closures to Expedite Road Rehabilitation and Minimize the Impacts on Motorists and Road Builders.
+I-84 Banfield Freeway in Portland, Oregon.

-• "Shorter Duration, Safer Work Zones, More Satisfied Travelers" (HTML, PDF 81K) Brochure on successful applications of full road closures in work zones.
-(FHWA-OP-03-086).
+• "Shorter Duration, Safer Work Zones, More Satisfied Travelers" (HTML, PDF 81KB) - Brochure on successful applications of full road closures in work zones.

 Additional Full Closure Examples

-• I-40 (Tennessee DOT) - The Tennessee Department of Transportation (TDOT) closed a short section of I-40 between James White Parkway (Exit 388) and Hall of Fame Drive (Exit 389) from early May 2008 through early June 2009 as part of the SmartFIX40 construction project.
+The Tennessee DOT (TDOT) closed a short section of I-40 between James White Parkway and Hall of Fame Drive from early May 2008 through early June 2009 as part of the SmartFIX40 construction project.
 During the closure, this segment of I-40 was widened to six through lanes and four auxiliary lanes.
 Work also included the construction of 13 bridges, 15 retaining walls and three noise walls.
 Additionally, two existing bridges were demolished, 12 side roads were completed and seven new ramps were constructed.
-TDOT estimated that by closing this section of I-40 for the work, they would save motorists two to three years of construction time and frustration.
-As a result of the planning and preparation that went into the closure and extensive public outreach, there were few problems during the 13 month closure.
+TDOT estimated that by closing I-40 for the work, they saved motorists two to three years of construction time and frustration.
+With good planning and preparation and extensive public outreach, there were few problems during the 13 month closure.

-• "Lodge Far From a Retreat", article in January 2008 issue of Roads & Bridges, Volume: 46 Number: 1.
-This article describes how the Michigan DOT saved more than $140 million, saved Detroit commuters several years of lane closures, and provided a safer environment for workers through the use of full closure on the Lodge Freeway project.
+• "Lodge Far From a Retreat" - Article in January 2008 issue of Roads & Bridges, Volume: 46 Number: 1 that describes how the Michigan DOT saved more than $140 million, saved Detroit commuters several years of lane closures, and provided a safer environment for workers through the use of full closure on the Lodge Freeway project.

 Dupont Circle Work Zone in Washington, DC

-The following examples involve the closure of one side of the freeway during reconstruction projects.
-Traffic was shifted to the other side of the freeway, rather than detoured, which distinguishes these examples from the full road closure examples.
+Partial road closure involves the closure of one side of the freeway during reconstruction projects.
+Traffic is shifted to the other side of the freeway, rather than detoured, which distinguishes this type of closure from full closure.

-• I-70 (Indiana DOT) - Known as Super 70, this $175M project completely rebuilt the 6-mile stretch of I-70 from I-465 on the east side of the city to downtown Indianapolis.
+Known as Super 70, this &175M project completely rebuilt the 6-mile stretch of I-70 from I-465 on the east side of the city to downtown Indianapolis.
 The project occurred between June 2006 and 2008, with the bulk of interstate reconstruction and ramp and lane closures occurring between March and November 2007.
-To do the bulk of the work in this short time frame, Indiana used partial facility closures.
+To do the work in this short time frame, Indiana used partial road closures.
 Selected ramps and one side of the Interstate were closed at a time, with work completed on the one side in an accelerated manner before switching to the other side.
-There were 3 inbound lanes and 2 outbound lanes during the morning rush hour, and during evening rush hour the flow was reversed using a moveable barrier wall.
-The wall was moved 12 feet at a time from one lane to the other, adding a lane in the peak travel direction.
+There were 3 inbound lanes and 2 outbound lanes during the morning rush hour, and during evening rush hour the flow was reversed using a moveable barrier wall to add a lane in the peak travel direction.

 To view PDF files, you need the Adobe Acrobat Reader.